-The Senior Gold Prescription Discount Program, or Senior Gold for short, helps low to middle income NJ seniors with the cost of their prescription drugs by paying up to 50% of their out-of-pocket costs.
+The Senior Gold Prescription Discount Program, or Senior Gold for short, helps low- to middle-income New Jersey seniors with the cost of their prescription drugs by paying 50% of their out-of-pocket costs.

 Both programs are designed to work collaboratively with a Medicare Part D plan.
 Therefore, enrollment in a Part D plan is a requirement.
 Part D serves as the primary payer and Senior Gold or PAAD as the secondary payer.

 To be eligible for Senior Gold in 2022, residents of New Jersey must: